rehmanali001/payroll_management_system_sinatra_app/README.md

 # Payroll Management System

-This MVC Sinatra web application stores a managers employees.
+This MVC Sinatra web application stores a users' employees.
 This app allows the user to sign up, log in and log out.
 Users are able to create, update, delete as well as view all the employees in one place.

-##Installation
+## Installation

 To use this app, clone down the repository in terminal: